 “Come with me, kid.”

 Boy, was I happy.
 My pulse quickened, my mouth opened in a smile.
-I was like that as a boy, I was still capable of such bursts of joy.
+I was still capable of such bursts of joy.
 Shadowing Farinha was a dream.
 He was friends with gambling bosses, policemen, pimps, detectives, pickpockets and safecrackers.
-He knew how to sniff out contraband deliveries, and who was who in the whole organization, from the sailor who did the unloading to the hotshot owner of the merchandise with his posh apartment in Flamengo.
+He knew how to sniff out contraband deliveries, and who was who in the whole chain, from the sailor who did the unloading to the hotshot owner of the merchandise, sipping brandy at his posh apartment in Flamengo.
 The only reporter who could disappear for two or three days while Cristiano pretended not to notice.
 I sent him on a major assignment, Cristiano would say, even when everyone knew that this major assignment was Farinha’s detour to a bar at the foot of the Morro de Fátima.
 Either Farinha didn’t drink, or he drank for two days straight.
 He was the best reporter

 47